Here you can learn more about Premera’s patient support programs as well as your responsibilities and requirements as a

 Medical director calls (also called peer-to-peer)

 Providers who receive an adverse decision (denial) related to clinical review for medical necessity or experimental/investigational status can discuss the decision with a physician reviewer.
 The request may be made by calling 877-835-5672 within seven days of the decision.
 Often a same-day call back can be arranged.

 Please keep in mind the following:

-Check out our provider learning center for new staff training and handy online tool tips.
+Check out our provider learning center for staff training and tool guides.